Connecting PostgreSQL and Snowflake for DSR Discovery: Edge-Case Debugging and Deterministic Pipeline Orchestration

 def validate_schema_drift(pg_cur, sf_cur, table_name: str, max_drift_pct: float = 5.0):

-"""Compare column counts and types across environments.
+"""Compare column presence across environments.
 Halt if drift > threshold."""

 pg_cur.execute(